-Sponsored by the University of Saint Francis since its founding in 1978, Jesters is a performing group composed of individuals with mild to severe developmental or physical disabilities ranging in age from six to adult.
+Sponsored by the University of Saint Francis since its founding in 1978, Jesters is a performing group composed of individuals with mild to severe developmental disabilities ranging in age from eight to senior citizen.

-Jesters provides 20 weeks of customized, structured movement and dance, music (instrumental and voice), theatre and visual arts activities every year from September to March.
-From September to December, all Jesters meet from 10 a.m. to noon at USF’s North Campus building to participate in movement, dance, theatre and music activities.
-From noon to 2 p.m., Jesters who want to participate in visual arts activities bring a sack lunch and are transported to USF’s Mimi & Ian Rolland Art & Visual Communication Center.
+Jesters provides 20 weeks of customized, arts education activities including structured movement/dance, music (instrumental and voice), theatre, animation, storytelling and visual arts every year from September to March.
+From September to December, all Jesters meet from 10 a.m. to noon.
+From noon to 2 p.m., Jesters who want to participate in afternoon activities bring a sack lunch and work in smaller groups in the discipline of their choice.
 In the spring, the Jesters program culminates in an original production performed by Jesters participants.

 Jesters who want to participate in this performance opportunity are expected to regularly attend the Jesters program on Saturdays from 10 a.m. to 2 p.m., January through March.

 The mission of the Jesters is to engage individuals with disabilities in the creative arts to enhance their quality of life.
 The vision is to develop self-expression, self-esteem, socialization and other life skills while providing learning opportunities to the USF and at-large communities.
 As a result of the program, participants achieve the following outcomes: